jokereven/jokereven/README.md

 Hey, jokereven here! 👋

-I'm Zhou Jing, an junior college student at WuHan.
+I'm Zhou Jing, an On the verge of graduation college student at WuHan.

 -   :hammer_and_pick: Go / React / Python / TypeScript
 -   :pencil2: Arch Linux / Windows / Hackintosh / Neovim